Nazem Kadri

-Nazem Kadri (born October 6, 1990) is a Canadian professional ice hockey player and alternate captain for the Calgary Flames of the National Hockey League (NHL).
-Kadri won the Stanley Cup with the Colorado Avalanche in 2022, becoming the first Muslim player to hoist the trophy.
+Nazem Kadri (ناظم كادري; born October 6, 1990) is a Canadian professional ice hockey player who is a centre for the Colorado Avalanche of the National Hockey League (NHL).

-Kadri was drafted by the Toronto Maple Leafs seventh overall in the 2009 NHL Entry Draft.
+Kadri was drafted by the Toronto Maple Leafs seventh overall in the 2009 NHL entry draft.
 He played his junior career in the Ontario Hockey League (OHL), first with the Kitchener Rangers and then the London Knights.
 He won the J. Ross Robertson Cup with Kitchener and was part of the Rangers team that lost to the Spokane Chiefs in the final of the 2008 Memorial Cup.
-Kadri has also represented Canada internationally at the 2010 World Junior Championships, where the team received the silver medal after losing the final to the United States 6–5.
+Kadri won the Stanley Cup with the Avalanche in 2022, becoming the first Muslim player to hoist the trophy.

-From the beginning of the 2012–13 season to March 21, 2016, Kadri led the NHL in the number of penalties drawn with 164, 46 more than the second-placed player, Dustin Brown of the Los Angeles Kings.
+Kadri has represented Canada internationally.
+He won a silver medal with Canada junior team in the 2010 World Junior Championships, where they lost in the final to the United States 6–5.

 Early life

 Kadri was born on October 6, 1990, in London, Ontario, the second of five children and the only son born to Samir and Suhayla Kadri.
-His grandparents were born in Kfar Danis, a mixed Muslim-Christian village in Lebanon, and moved to Ontario when Samir was four years old.
-Samir Kadri wanted to play hockey during his adolescence, but his family could not afford for their son to play.
+His grandparents were born in Kfar Danis, a mixed Muslim–Christian village in Lebanon, and moved to Ontario when Samir was four years old.
+Samir wanted to play hockey during his adolescence, but his family could not afford for their son to play.
 When Nazem was born, his father decided that he should have the opportunity to play the sport.
 Kadri began ice skating at the age of two, joined his first hockey team when he was four years old, and was playing at the elite level within the next two years.
-The Kadri family also attended National Hockey League (NHL) games; despite living near Toronto, they supported the Montreal Canadiens.
+The Kadri family also attended National Hockey League (NHL) games; despite living in Southwestern Ontario, they supported the Montreal Canadiens.

 Kadri was a successful hockey, basketball, and volleyball player, first at Jack Chambers Public School and later at A. B. Lucas Secondary School.
 By the end of his high school career, Kadri was fairly certain that he would be selected in the NHL draft.
 He also played minor ice hockey in the London Jr. Knights system of the Alliance Hockey organization, serving as team captain at multiple minor levels.